piebotai/bot/README.md

 ## Installation

-### Setup
-Run these commands to get PieBot's code, and to prepare your environment for setup:
+Run these commands to get PieBot's code, and to prepare your environment for setup and usage:

 ```
 git clone https://github.com/piebotai/bot.git PieBot